spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Ocean makes it easy to prevent scaling down of nodes running pods configured with one of the following labels:
 - spotinst.io/restrict-scale-down:true label – This label is a proprietary Spot label ([additional Spot labels](https://docs.spot.io/ocean/features/labels-and-taints?id=spot-labels)) and can be configured on a pod level.
 When configured, it instructs the Ocean autoscaler to prevent scaling down a node that runs any pod with this label specified.
 - cluster-autoscaler.kubernetes.io/safe-to-evict: false label – Cluster autoscaler label; works similarly to the restrict-scale-down label.
 Ocean supports that label to ensure easy migration from the cluster autoscaler to Ocean.

+Another option is to disable the option to scale down from a specific [Virtual node group] (https://docs.spot.io/ocean/features/vngs/).
+You could do it using the UI - ADD SCREENSHOT
+Or using the [API](https://docs.spot.io/api/#operation/OceanAWSLaunchSpecUpdate) - Simply set the restrictScaleDown parameter to true.
+Once enabled, VNG nodes will be treated as if all pods running have the restrict-scale-down label.
+Therefore, Ocean will not scale nodes down from the Virtual node group unless empty.

 ## Headroom